-Shares: 1,000,000 (1) Options: 350,000

-James B. C. Doak, Chairman and Director of Khan, has over 25 years experience as a chartered financial analyst.
+Shares: 1,671,150(1) Options: 600,000 James B. C. Doak, Chairman and Director of the Corporation, has over 25 years' experience as a Chartered Financial Analyst.
 Mr. Doak has served as the President and Managing Partner of Megantic Asset Management Inc., a Toronto-based investment company, since 2002.
-Mr. Doak is a Director of Cascades Inc., Purepoint Uranium Group Inc. and of Eurocopter Canada Ltd., and serves as Chair, Audit Committee for both Eurocopter and Purepoint.
-As well, he is a former Director of PetroKazakhstan Inc., Superior Propane Inc. and Spar Aerospace Inc. Mr. Doak has held senior positions at ScotiaMcLeod Inc., First Marathon Securities Ltd., McLeod Young Weir Ltd., was a founder of Enterprise Capital Management Inc., where he served as President and Managing Partner from 1997 to 2002, and is a past President and Director of the Toronto Society of Financial Analysts and a past Chair and Director of the Toronto French School, Mr. Doak has published a number of columns in two Canadian financial publications.
-He holds a Diplôme des études collégiales from McGill University and a B.A. in Economics from the University of Toronto.
+Jim Doak is also a Director of Cascades Inc., Purepoint Uranium Group Inc. and of Eurocopter Canada Ltd. Mr. Doak serves as Chair, Audit Committee for both Eurocopter and Purepoint and as Chair, Corporate Governance Committee for Cascades.
+As well, he is a former Director of PetroKazakhstan Inc., Superior Propane Inc. and Spar Aerospace Inc. Mr. Doak held senior positions at ScotiaMcLeod Inc., First Marathon Securities Ltd., McLeod Young Weir Ltd., was a founder of Enterprise Capital Management Inc., where he served as President and Managing Partner from 1997 to 2002, and is a past President and Director of the Toronto Society of Financial Analysts and a past Chair and Director of the Toronto French School and a past Chair and Director of l'Alliance Française de Toronto.
+Mr. Doak has published a number of columns in two Canadian financial publications as well as a submission to the House of Commons Special Committee on Energy.
+Mr. Doak was educated at McGill University and the University of Toronto and holds his CFA designation.

-- Director since September 30, 2005 - Committee memberships: Audit and Finance; Compensation; Corporate Governance and Nominating; Special and Strategic Review - Meetings attended: Board 9 of 9 regular; Audit and Finance Committee - 4 of 4; Compensation Committee - 3 of 3; Corporate Governance and Nominating Committee - 1 of 1; Special - 7 of 7; Strategic Review - 1 of 1 - Independent
+- Director since September 30, 2005

+- Committee memberships: Audit and Finance

+- Meetings attended: Board 8 of 8 regular; Audit and Finance Committee 4 of 4

+- Independent